freeeve/nacl-java/README.md

 # nacl-java

 A port of NaCl to Java.
-I had too much trouble getting android to build with JNI NaCl, so here you go... certainly not intended for anyone else to use; it's terribly slow and certainly not reviewed by a security professional.
+I had too much trouble getting android to build with JNI NaCl, so here you go... certainly not intended for anyone else to use; it's terribly unoptimized and certainly not reviewed by a security professional.

 ## TODO